go-pg/docs/docs/models.md

 To discard an unknown column, prefix it with underscore, for example `_ignore_me`.
 You can also add tag `` tableName struct{} `pg:",discard_unknown_columns"` `` to discard all unknown columns.

-## SQL NULL and Go zero values

-By default all columns except primary keys are nullable and go-pg marshals Go zero values (empty string, 0, zero time, nil map, and nil slice) as SQL `NULL`.
-This behavior can be disabled using `pg:",use_zero"`tag.

-For insert queries you can also specify a default value for a column using `pg:"default:now()"` tag.
-In such case go-pg uses `DEFAULT` instead of `NULL` for Go zero values.

 ## Example